ietf-wg-cellar/matroska-specification/notes.md

 of all the tracks **SHOULD** be used as if they were defined for this new virtual `Track`.
 When two `Block Elements` have overlapping start or end timestamps, it's up to the underlying system to either drop some of these frames or render them the way they overlap.
-This situation **SHOULD** be avoided when creating such tracks as you can never be sure of the end result on different platforms.
+This situation **SHOULD** be avoided when creating such tracks, as you can never be sure of the end result on different platforms.

 ## Overlay Track